 Tips & Tricks on Using GPS

-This page will not tell you how to use your unit as most devices come with a detailed manual which describes all the necessary steps.
+This page is intended to help you to choose and set up a GPS receiver to record skydives and wingsuit flights for later evaluation with Paralog.
+It will not tell you how to use your unit as most devices come with a detailed manual which describes all the necessary steps.
 So does Paralog.
 Use it!

 The Receiver